shopmonkeyus/eds/README.md

 ## Data Directory

 By default, the server will store log and data files in the current working directory where you start the server.
 However, you can change the location of this data directory by setting the `--data-dir` to a writable directory.
-This directory must exist before starting the server and the server will error on startup if it does not.
+This directory will default to `cwd/data` if not provided and the server attempt to make this directory on startup if it does not exist.

 ## Monitoring the Server